satansdeer/satansdeer.github.com/content/legacy-posts/top-git-tools/index.md

 Yesterday I've read a blog post where some dude said that he set up a simple script that simplifies making git commit for him, by automatically adding message "Update".

-Honestly I think it's a very bad idea, and if you do this - eventually you'll have a hard time navigating though history to find some bug introduced awhile ago.
+Honestly I think it's a bad idea, and if you do this - eventually you'll have a hard time navigating though history to find some bug introduced awhile ago.

 A better option is to use [Commitizen](http://commitizen.github.io/cz-cli/).